wp-plugins/aklamator-youtube-your-blog/readme.txt

 5. How the aklamator youtube widget looks like?

 == Changelog ==

+= 1.2 =
+* Added please "rate and review" link in plugin section
+* Tested up to 4.2.3 (newest wp version)

 = 1.1 =
 * Added option to choose widget feed from popular YouTube channels